ajoslin/angular-promise-tracker/README.md

 * **`promise` tracker.createPromise()**

-  Creates and returns a new deferred object that is tracked by our promise.
+  Creates and returns a new deferred object that is tracked by our promiseTracker.

   Usage Example: